layer6ai-labs/GSS/README.md

 All experiments were conducted on a 20-core Intel(R) Xeon(R) CPU E5-2630 v4 @2.20GHz and NVIDIA V100 GPU with 32GB GPU memory.

-Note that the INSTRE dataset contains almost 30k images so the training phase requires ~19GB GPU memory.
+**Note** that the INSTRE dataset contains almost 30k images so the training phase requires ~19GB GPU memory.
 If your GPU doesn't have sufficient memory, please remove the `--gpu-id` argument and the model will train on the CPU.
-Training on CPU is approximately 10x slower but will converge to the same result.
+Training on CPU is approximately 10x slower but converges to the same result.

 ## Dataset